salahamassi/Stretchy-Header-Collection-View/README.md

 ```

-If you try that unfortunately you will end up with this wired behavior
+If you try that unfortunately you will end up with this weird behavior

 ![Mar-05-2021 01-37-10](https://user-images.githubusercontent.com/17902030/110045422-52cf3180-7d53-11eb-95ea-fb150ea7ce43.gif)